Hyperbolic tessellations and generators of K_3 for imaginary quadratic fields: The conjectures of Lichtenbaum and of Bloch and Kato

 In the sequel we shall write ${\rm D}(-)$ for the Grothendieck-Knudsen-Mumford determinant functor on ${\rm D}^{\rm perf}(\ZZ_2)$, as constructed in \cite{knumum}.
 (Note however that, since $\ZZ_2$ is local, one does not lose any significant information by (suppressing gradings and) regarding the values of ${\rm D}(-)$ as free rank one $\ZZ_2$-modules and so this is what we do.)
+We shall also write ${\bigwedge}_{\ZZ_2}^aM$ for the (standard) $a$-th exterior power of a $ \ZZ_2 $-module $ M $ if $ a $ is a non-negative integer.